LEBILL369/tsdz2-fw/README.md

 ### Reset
-If for any reason you want to return to startup mode, hold down brake button for 10 seconds and it will revert back to pedal assist with throttle disabled.
+If for any reason you want to return to startup mode, hold down any of the brake buttons for 10 seconds and it will revert back to pedal assist with throttle disabled.

 ## Code Changes from Base